sem4-fullstack-javascript/Hand-in-Period-2/README.md

 ### Cons

+#### Performance bottlenecks and design issues

+Two of the most argued about aspects of Node.js programming are its insufficiency with heavy computations and the so-called “callback hell”.
+Before we get into too many details, let’s figure out what’s what.

+As we know, JavaScript (and, as a result, Node.js) is asynchronous by nature and has a non-blocking I/O (input/output) model.
+This means, it can process several simple tasks (for example, read/write database queries) queued in the background without blocking the main thread and do so quickly.

+At the same time, Node.js is a single-threaded environment, which is often considered a serious drawback of the technology.
+Indeed, in some cases, a CPU-bound task (number crunching, various calculations) can block the event loop resulting in seconds of delay for all Node.js website users.

+This represents a serious issue.
+That is why, to avoid it, it is recommended not to use Node.js with computation-heavy systems.

+Due to its asynchronous nature, Node.js relies heavily on callbacks, the functions that run after each task in the queue is finished.
+Keeping a number of queued tasks in the background, each with its callback, might result in the so-called callback hell, which directly impacts the quality of code.
+Simply put, it’s a “situation where callbacks are nested within other callbacks several levels deep, potentially making it difficult to understand and maintain the code.”

+Yet, this is often considered a sign of poor coding standards and lack of experience with JavaScript and Node.js in particular.

+#### Immaturity of tooling

+Although, the core Node.js modules are quite stable and can be considered mature, there are many tools in the npm registry which are either of poor quality or not properly documented/tested.
+Moreover, the registry itself isn’t structured well enough to offer the tools based on their rating or quality.
+Hence it might be difficult to find the best solution for your purposes without knowing what to look for.

+The fact that the Node.js ecosystem is mostly open source, has its impact as well.
+While the quality of the core Node.js technology is supervised by Joyent and other major contributors, the rest of the tools might lack the quality and high coding standards set by global organizations.

 ## ![Yellow](yellow.png) Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
 Explain strategies to implement a Node.js based server architecture that still could take advantage of a multi-core Server